0code1/CardReader/README.md

 2. where it will be use (location).
 3. at what time it were borrow.
 4. then peapol will have to check out when the key is return.
-5. there must be a website with a log where the instructore will be able to check in case of need

 ***